scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 Conclusion
 ----------

 SPORCO is an actively maintained and thoroughly documented open source Python package for computing with sparse representations.
-While standard sparse representations are supported, the focus is on convolutional sparse representations for which SPORCO provides a wider range of features than any other publicly available library.
+Standard sparse representations are supported, but the main focus is on convolutional sparse representations for which SPORCO provides a wider range of features than any other publicly available library.
 The set of ADMM classes on which the optimization algorithms are based is also potentially useful for a much broader range of convex optimization problems.